The North American Top 20 Report

 Sales: Sun Chemical had annual sales of $4 billion in printing inks and colorants worldwide.
 North American Sales: $1.8 billion (Ink World estimate).

-Key Personnel: Rudi Lenz, president and CEO, and in alphabetical order:
+Key Personnel: Rudi Lenz, president and CEO, Sun Chemical and Board member

 Number of Employees: More than 11,000 worldwide.